 You will likely want most of the items below to promote your book.

-Remember to think outside of the box, and remember that visuals really help people imagine themselves reading your book and using your work to learn + grow.
-We dig deep on creating visuals in Visual Arsenal 3.0, which is currently only available to members of SERVE Academy.
+I share a full list of these in #ZeroToBook (and I’ll show you how to make them!), but remember to think outside of the box, and remember that visuals really help people imagine themselves reading your book and using your work to learn + grow.

 Step 8: Get Your ISBN Numbers + Official Copyright.